mendix/docs/content/en/docs/appstore/use-content/modules/opc-ua-connector.md

 #### 4.1.4 Server Certificate

 A connection between an OPC-UA server and OPC-UA client (the Mendix application) can only be established if both identities have been acknowledged by the respective parties.
 For the client side, this means the client should trust the certificate of the server.
-This can be done by retrieving the certificate from the server (**GetEndpoints** > **EndpointDescription** > **ServerCertificate**), then use **Get Endpoints - Server Certificate** and then use **Trust certificate**.

-{{% todo %}}Where can users find the Get Endpoints - Server Certificate  and Trust certificate?{{% /todo %}}

-Alternatively, the server certificate can be added to the Mendix Certificate list in the settings of Studio Pro.
+The server certificate must be added to the Mendix Certificate list in app settings / certificates of Studio Pro.

-{{% todo %}}Should we also explain a bit how to add the server certificate in the settings of Studio Pro? {{% /todo %}}

-The association does not have to be set in the domain model but can be used to check what server certificate was used while establishing the connection.
+The association between the client and the server certificates does not have to be set in the domain model.

-If you ever want to reject a certificate from the server, you can use the `untrust certificate` action to remove the certificate from the list to trusted certificates.
+If you ever want to reject a certificate from the server, remove it from the list of trusted certificates and restart the application.

-{{% todo %}}Is the action exactly named "untrustworthy certificate"?{{% /todo %}}

 ### 4.2 View Services